VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

  * Decreased length from extruder to hotend
     - Bowden from mini-sherpa to Dragon is only 19mm
  * X-endstop relocated to carriage.
 Easy to transition to umbilical if desired.
-    - My cable chain weighs about 150g on my Voron 300.
+    - X-endstop must be relocated because the Mantis carriage does not hang down far enough to trigger the endstop pod.
     - Y-endstop can still be from the spec endstop pod on the right xy-joint.
+    - Ditching the cable chain would save around 150g on a Voron 300.
  * Area around heat block is very open.
 Ducts give wide berth to block to decrease melting issues.

  **Cons:**